steve-clarke/mergetars/README.md

 You can supply as many archive files as necessary, as long as you specify a novel output tarfile name as the final argument.

 ## About
-Mergetars was originally authored under CITS2002, the University of Western Australia's second-year systems programming unit run by Dr. Chris McDonald.
+Mergetars was originally authored under CITS2002, the University of Western Australia's second-year systems programming unit.

 ## Authors